|Minimum Credit Score||Max DTI Ratio||Get an Offer|

 The company operates an online service that can answer your needs, and if you’d like to deal with an in-person associate, there are also Freedom Mortgage storefronts in 15 states.

-With just your basic personal information you can easily get pre-approved online, and then a Freedom Mortgage agent will take it from there to see if you meet the company's requirements.
-This can take up to a few weeks, but the process should be quite painless.
+With your basic personal information you can get pre-approved online, and then a Freedom Mortgage agent will take it from there to see if you meet the company's requirements.
+This can take up to a few weeks.

 One thing to keep in mind though, while Freedom Mortgage has attractive interest rates of well below 5%, you can face closing costs that range from 2%-5%.